jaclu/spd/README.md

 - create the mount point dir if it does not exist
 - mount the intended location
-- run `/[MountPoint]/bin/deploy-ish -h` <br>
+- run `/[MountPoint]/bin/deploy-ish` <br>
+    Make sure to hit Ctrl-C before actual deploy starts!
     This way the deploy-ish command is in the history.
 - export the FS
 - run `/[MountPoint]/bin/deploy-ish`

-So when I later import this FS, all I need to do after bootup once I have a root prompt, is up-arrow, remove the -h and hit enter, and my environment will be restored with just 4 key-presses!
+So when I later import this FS, all I need to do after bootup once I have a root prompt, is up-arrow and hit enter, and my environment will be restored with just 2 key-presses!

 ## Configuration is defined in custom/config